 If you talk openly about mental health, you could help encourage others to do the same.
 This is especially true if you are in a leadership position.

 If you open up a conversation about mental health, your employees may feel more comfortable doing the same.
 This can create a domino effect that could lead to more people discussing and seeking help for any mental health issues they may have.
-As part of your organisation’s leadership team, you could help to make a real difference in the way mental health is viewed and talked about.
+As part of your organisation’s leadership team, you could help to make a real difference to the way mental health is viewed and talked about.

 Reason 5: To Foster a Sense of Community

-When mental health is openly discussed in the workplace, it can help to improve the overall culture, and foster a true sense of community in your organisation.
+When mental health is openly discussed in the workplace, it can help to improve the overall culture, and foster a sense of community in your organisation.
 This is because employees may feel more comfortable being themselves, which can lead to better relationships and communication.

-Reason 6: To Help Employees Seek Treatment When Necessary
+Reason 6: To Help Employees Seek Treatment

-Reason 7: To Spot Early Warning Signs of Poor Mental Health Amongst Staff
+Reason 7: To Spot Early Warning Signs of Poor Mental Health

-- Changes in physical appearance or hygiene
+• Changes in physical appearance or hygiene

-- Increase in absenteeism
+• Increase in absenteeism

-- Uncharacteristic outbursts of anger or emotion
+• Uncharacteristic outbursts of anger or emotion

-- Withdrawal from social activities or interactions
+• Withdrawal from social activities or interactions

-- Sudden changes in work performance
+• Sudden changes in work performance

-If you are able to spot these early warning signs, you can take action to support the employee in question.
+If you are able to spot these early warning signs, you can take action to support someone.
 This could involve signposting them to the right resources or services, or simply having a conversation with them about their wellbeing.

 Reason 8: To Improve Employee Retention Rates